guyonphone/UltraWide/README.md

 Got a 4K or ultrawide monitor?
 Tired of Steam looking like it was made for a phone?
 Me too.

-**UltraWide for Steam** makes the Store actually fit your display, with a three-column homepage, expanded game pages, better purchase placement, and a redesigned review section built for big screens.
+**UltraWide for Steam** is a Millennium theme that makes better use of all that extra screen space without trying to turn Steam into something completely different.

-**UltraWide** is a Millennium theme for the Steam Store designed for ultrawide and very high-resolution displays.
+The current goal is pretty simple: keep the familiar Steam look and feel, but update the Store so it actually makes sense on ultrawide and very high-resolution displays.

-It expands Steam's Store layouts to make better use of horizontal space while preserving Steam's native functionality and keeping the main Store homepage and individual game pages isolated from one another.

 ![UltraWide Store homepage](assets/screenshots/homepage.png)

+## What UltraWide changes

+UltraWide currently focuses mainly on the two parts of Steam where the stock layout feels the most cramped on a large monitor:

+- the main Steam Store homepage
+- individual game Store pages

+The Steam Library already scales pretty well on ultrawide monitors, so I have intentionally left that alone.

+The theme also does not currently redesign every Steam sub-page.
+Steam has a lot of category, discovery, community, and miscellaneous Store pages, and many of those will still use the default Steam layout.

+I may expand support for some of those pages in future versions.

 ## Features

 - Three-lane Steam Store homepage designed for ultrawide displays.
 - Expanded individual game Store pages.
-- Purchase information is consistently routed to the right-hand column.
+- Purchase information is consistently placed in the right-hand column.
-- Large in-page Customer Reviews viewport with its own scrollbar.
+- Large in-page Customer Reviews section with its own scrollbar.
-- Review summary and filter controls remain visible while reviews scroll.
+- Review summary and filter controls stay visible while reviews scroll.
-- Review viewport leaves left/right mouse gutters for normal page scrolling.
+- Left and right mouse gutters remain available for normal page scrolling.
-- Scroll chaining returns to the Steam page when the review viewport reaches its top or bottom.
+- Scroll chaining returns to the Steam page when the review section reaches the top or bottom.
-- **See More Reviews** loads additional reviews inside the page instead of immediately navigating away.
+- **See More Reviews** loads additional reviews directly inside the page.
-- Steam's full review page remains available through **Open Full Reviews**.
+- Steam's normal full review page is still available through **Open Full Reviews**.
-- Steam's review histogram remains interactive and supports hide/show toggling.
+- Steam's review histogram stays native, interactive, and supports hide/show toggling.
-- Cold-start handling avoids activating the custom layout before Steam has mounted meaningful Store content.
+- Cold-start handling avoids activating the custom layout before Steam has finished loading meaningful Store content.
-- Main Store homepage behavior and individual-game behavior are separately scoped.
+- Homepage behavior and individual game-page behavior are separately scoped so they do not interfere with each other.

 ![UltraWide individual game page](assets/screenshots/app-page.png)

+## Design philosophy

+The focus of UltraWide is not to completely reskin Steam.

+The goal is to keep the default Steam aesthetic while making the Store layout feel more appropriate for modern ultrawide and high-resolution monitors.

+I have tried to keep Steam's native functionality intact wherever possible rather than replacing it with custom versions of existing controls.

+UltraWide has also been built with the Millennium community guidelines in mind.
+The theme uses local CSS and JavaScript, does not collect user data, and does not load third-party scripts or styles.

+The theme should also remain compatible with Steam's default color changer, since the design is intended to work with Steam rather than override its entire visual identity.

+## What is not redesigned yet

+UltraWide is currently focused on the main Store experience.

+Some Steam pages will still look completely default, including:

+- many Store category and discovery pages
+- some special Store sub-pages
+- Steam Community pages
+- other less commonly used Steam web views

+That is intentional for now.

+Steam has a large number of different page layouts, and I would rather expand support carefully than apply broad styling that breaks pages I have not tested.

+Some of these areas may be redesigned in future releases.

 ## Requirements

 - [Millennium](https://steambrew.app/)
 - Steam desktop client
-- A wide display is strongly recommended.
+- A wide display is strongly recommended

 UltraWide is specifically designed to make use of screen space that Steam's stock Store layout normally leaves unused.

 ## Installation